markhpc/gdbpmp/README.md

 gdbpmp expands on gdbprof in a number of ways:

  * gdbpmp can be run from the command-line or from inside GDB.
- * It can gather samples from multiple threads.
  * Sample data can be saved and viewed at a later time.
  * Samples are gathered independently for every thread.
  * Filters can be used to limit which threads samples are gathered from.